After upgrading your PC to Windows 10, did the Administrator account become disabled?

-- Under Startup Settings, you will see the different versions of Safe Modes available.
+- Under Startup Settings, you will see the different versions of Safe Mode available.

 - Windows will be in Safe Mode after restarting the system.

-- Press the Windows logo + R keys simultaneously.
+- Press the Windows logo and R keys simultaneously.

-- Type “lusrmgr.msc” (no quotes) in the Run dialog box, and then click OK to run it.
+- Type “lusrmgr.msc” (no quotes) into the Run dialog box, and then click OK to run it.

 - The Lusrmgr (Local Users and Groups) menu will open.
 After that, double-click on Users and explore the faulty account.

-- As the Properties menu come up, check if the “Account is disabled” option is not enabled.
+- As the Properties menu comes up, check if the “Account is disabled” option is enabled.
 If it is, uncheck the box beside it.

-- Lastly, click Apply > OK, and then check if your account has changed to an Administrator’s account type.
+- Lastly, click Apply > OK, and then check if your account has changed to the administrator account.

-- Press the Windows + X keys simultaneously to open the Power User menu.
+- Press the Windows + X shortcut to open the Power User menu.

 - On the displayed list, click on the Computer Management option.

-- On the next screen, navigate to Local Users > Users.
+- On the next screen, navigate to Local Users and Groups > Users.

 - Right-click on Administrator (see it on the right-hand side), and then pick the Properties option.